 Chinese New Year Decorations — Lucky Red Items

-New year in China, every street, building, and house is decorated with the lucky color – red.
-Not only in China, but many Asia countries in general, red is the major color for festival, it’s also believed to be an auspicious color.
+New year in China, every street, building, and the house is decorated with a lucky color – red.
+Not only in China but in many Asia countries in general, red is the major color for festivals, it’s also believed to be an auspicious color.

-In lunar new year, red lanterns hang in streets, red couplets are pasted on doors, modern buildings are decorated with red color as the images of prosperity.
+In the lunar new year, red lanterns hang in the streets, red couplets are pasted on doors, modern buildings are decorated with red color as images of prosperity.

-The upcoming 2020 will be a year of the Rat, thus the decorations related to rats will be commonly seen everywhere.
+The upcoming 2022 will be the year of the Tiger, thus the decorations related to rats will be commonly seen everywhere.

 Chinese New Year’s Eve — Family Time

-In Asia in general, Lunar New Year is time for families gathering, and China is not an exception.
-Chinese New Year’s Eve is the important time when the whole family reunion.
-No matter where they are, people are expected to be home in this special time, share the beginning moment of the year with beloved people.
-Family member sit around a circle table and enjoy the reunion dinner in the Chinese New Year’s Eve since it’s believed to be the most important meal of the year.
+In Asia in general, Lunar New Year is a time for families gathering, and China is not an exception.
+Chinese New Year’s Eve is an important time when the whole family reunion.
+No matter where they are, people are expected to be home at this special time, share the beginning moment of the year with beloved people.
+Family members sit around a circular table and enjoy the reunion dinner on Chinese New Year’s Eve since it’s believed to be the most important meal of the year.

-Fireworks has been set off from the first minute of the year, sign for the luck of the year.
+Fireworks have been set off from the first minute of the year, a sign for the luck of the year.
 From public displays in the city square to millions of private celebrations in rural areas, setting fireworks is an indispensable festivity.

 Chinese New Year Gifts and Red Envelopes

-Like Christmas in Western countries, people exchange gifts during the special time.
-In rural areas, the younger people are received the red envelopes (or we call lucky money).
+Like Christmas in Western countries, people exchange gifts during a special time.
+In rural areas, the younger people have received the red envelopes (or we call lucky money).
 The red envelopes have money inside and believed to bring good luck.